Maserati Quattroporte: Specifications

 The Quattroporte III utilised an all-steel unibody structure.
 The chassis was related to that of the Kyalami, in turn derived from the De Tomaso Longchamp and therefore ultimately related to the De Tomaso Deauville luxury saloon.

 Front suspension was of the double wishbone type, with single coaxial dampers and coil springs and an anti-roll bar.

 The rear axle used a peculiar layout very similar to Jaguar independent rear suspension.
 Each cast aluminium hub carrier was linked to the chassis only by a single lower wishbone, the half shafts doubling as upper control arms, and was sprung by twin coaxial dampers and coil springs units.
 Rear brakes were mounted inboard, the callipers were bolted directly to the housing of the differential.
 The entire assembly was supported by a bushing-insulated crossbeam.
 Initially a Salisbury-type limited slip differential was used; in 1984 it was replaced by a more advanced Gleason-licensed Torsen—or "Sensitork" in Maserati parlance.

 The engine was an evolution of Maserati's own all-aluminium, quad overhead cam V8, fed by four Weber carburetors.
 The automatic transmission used was a three-speed Chrysler A727 "Torqueflite" gearbox.
 The manual gearboxes are ZF S5 five speed units.
 When leaving the factory all the cars were originally fitted with Pirelli Cinturato 205VR15 tyres (CN72).

 Coachbuilders

 Milanese coachbuilder Carrozzeria Pavesi outfitted several armoured Quattroportes during the 1980s.

 One of them, a 1983 Blu Sera example nicknamed Calliope, was notably used by President of the Italian Republic Sandro Pertini as the official state car during his tenure.

-Autocostruzioni SD of Turinese coachbuilder Salvatore Diomante also offered a 65 cm longer limousine version, fully equipped with white leather, "abundant burr walnut", mini-bar, video cassette player and many other necessities.
+Autocostruzioni SD of Turinese coachbuilder Salvatore Diomante also offered a 65 cm longer limousine version, fully equipped with white leather, "abundant burr walnut", mini-bar, video cassette player and many other features.
 The price of the Diomante limousine at its introduction in 1986 was 210 million lire.